 Yosemite has world-famous trails that attract hiking enthusiasts from near and far.
 That said, the trails are more crowded, so if you like hiking in solitude, you might prefer Yellowstone.
 When it comes to hiking in the backcountry, Yosemite may also be a bit safer as there’s less wildlife and the weather is more reliable.

 Best for waterfalls

 Did you know Yellowstone has 290 waterfalls?
 People often overlook this because the geothermal features steal the show.
 Some of the park’s most famous falls include the Upper and Lower Falls in the Grand Canyon of Yellowstone, Union Falls, Terraced Falls and Cave Falls.
-Sure, they’re not as tall as Yosemite’s, but they’re wild and just as enchanting.
+Sure, they’re not as tall as Yosemite’s, but they’re just as enchanting.

 Best for weather